 During the formulation process, minimizing cleanup time was discussed for the Umatilla and Blaine sites but never selected.
-Minimizing life-cycle costs rather than cleanup time was always preferred because life-cycle costs can be decreased (by reducing annual or up-front costs) even if cleanup time increases.
-The life-cycle cost evaluation considers the tradeoff between up-front costs, annual O&M costs, and the cleanup time.
-Therefore, the performance criterion relating to life-cycle costs (as discussed below) was determined to be more applicable.
+At each site minimizing life-cycle costs rather than cleanup time was always preferred, because life-cycle costs can potentially be reduced even if cleanup time increases (by reducing annual or up-front costs).
+Evaluating the life-cycle cost considers the tradeoff between up-front costs, annual O&M costs, and the cleanup time.
+Therefore, the performance criterion relating to life-cycle costs (discussed below) was determined to be more applicable.

 However, minimizing life-cycle costs within Umatilla Formulations 1 and 2 also effectively minimized the cleanup time.
-For Formulation 1, the transport optimization algorithms identified solutions with cleanup time in 4 years, versus 6 years for trial-and-error (a 33% improvement).
-For Formulation 2, all three groups obtained the solutions cleanup in 4 years, but the transport optimization algorithms achieved lower life-cycle costs than the trial-and-error group.
-In Formulation 3 for Umatilla (Table 5), the mass remaining in solutions from transport optimization groups is approximately 50% less than that of the trial-and-error group.
+For Formulation 1 the transport optimization algorithms identified solutions with cleanup time in 4 years, versus 6 years for trial &-error (a 33% improvement).
+For Formulation 2, all three groups obtained the solutions cleanup in 4 years, but the transport optimization algorithms achieved lower life-cycle costs than the trial-&-error group.
+Also, in Formulation 3 for Umatilla (Table 4-1), the mass remaining in solutions from transport optimization groups is approximately 50% less than that of the trial-&-error group.
 This also represents faster remediation.
-These results indicate the potential for transport optimization to provide greater than 20% faster remediation (see Table 9).
+These results indicate the potential for transport optimization to provide greater than 20% faster remediation (the metric in Table 4-5).
 For Blaine, all three groups found that, although reduction in cleanup time was possible, the least cost solutions came from minimizing pumping in each management period rather than further shortening the cleanup duration.
 This supports the conclusion that reducing life-cycle cost is a more general performance criterion than minimizing annual costs or cleanup time.

-Reduce Life-Cycle Cost of System (Quantitative)
+Reduce Life Cycle Cost of System (Quantitative)

 In most of the formulations, the objective was to minimize life-cycle costs.
-As listed in Table 5, Table 6, and Table 7, the transport optimization algorithms frequently determined solutions with more than 20% life-cycle cost reduction relative to trial-and-error (see Table 9), and 20% appears to be a representative value achieved for life-cycle cost reduction relative to trial-and-error for these cases.
-(The representative savings are somewhat higher than 20% if fixed costs for the Tooele site are excluded from the formulation, as indicated on Table 6.)
-The differences in the results between the two optimization groups is likely due to one or more of the following factors (detailed in the Technical Summary Report).
+As listed in Tables 4-1 to 4-3, the transport optimization algorithms frequently determined solutions with more than 20% life-cycle cost reduction relative to trial-&-error (the metric in Table 4-5), and 20% appears to be a representative value achieved for life-cycle cost reduction relative to trial-&-error for these cases (the representative savings are somewhat higher than 20% if fixed costs for the Tooele site are excluded from the formulation, as indicated on Table 4-2).
+The differences in the results between the two optimization groups is likely due to one or more of the following factors (detailed in the Technical Summary Report):

-- \$ Different approaches taken to overcoming the computational barriers of solving these complex problems. - \$ Simplifications that individual modelers made in the formulations (primarily additional constraints) to overcome perceived problems in the solutions they obtained.
+• Different approaches taken to overcoming the computational barriers of solving these complex problems;

+• Simplifications that individual modelers made in the formulations (primarily additional constraints) to overcome perceived problems in the solutions they obtained.

-The project team considers it less likely that the differences are due to convergence of the heuristic optimization algorithms to suboptimal solutions
+It is considered less likely by the project team that the differences are due to convergence of the heuristic optimization algorithms to sub-optimal solutions